SunPower/pvfactors/docs/sphinx/concepts/index.rst

 Irradiance models
 -----------------

-The irradiance models then assign irradiance sky values like direct, or isotropic components to all the surfaces defined in the :py:class:`~pvfactors.geometry.pvarray.OrderedPVArray`.
+The irradiance models then assign irradiance sky values like direct, or circumsolar components to all the surfaces defined in the :py:class:`~pvfactors.geometry.pvarray.OrderedPVArray`.

 Description
 ^^^^^^^^^^^